Boston Omaha (NYSE:BOC) versus Invitation Homes (NYSE:INVH) Critical Review

 Profitability

-This table compares Invitation Homes and Boston Omaha’s net margins, return on equity and return on assets.
+This table compares Boston Omaha and Invitation Homes’ net margins, return on equity and return on assets.

 |Net Margins